elasmojs/rooster/README.md

 # Gale JS - Application Server
 Note: NOT READY FOR PRODUCTION YET

 A small footprint, batteries included application server built with Rust.
 Gale JS has out of box Javascript server scripting along with default set of commonly used APIs.
-It is currently just a single executable of very small footprint with zero dependencies.
+It is currently just a single executable with zero dependencies.

 ## Downloads
 The following downloads are available.